bastislack/highline-freestyle/README.md

 - node
 - npm

-### Setup
+### Setup (linux)

+1. clone the repository (or download as an ZIP archive)

+   run `git clone https://github.com/bastislack/highline-freestyle.git && cd highline-freestyle`

-1. install node modules
+2. install node modules

-   Open a terminal and in the root folder (highline-freestyle) run `npm install`
+   Open a terminal and in the root folder (highline-freestyle) run `npm install --legacy-peer-deps`

-2. start the development server
+3. start the development server

    run `npm run dev`

-3. run the production environment (needed to use features of the service worker -> offline usage)
+To run the production environment (needed to use features of the service worker -> offline usage)

-   run `npm run serve`
+> run `npm run serve`

 sometimes after updating you have to delete your indexDB in your browser, through the development tools (__Storage__ in firefox, __Application__ in chrome)